 Each application for funding must fit under one or more of these strategies.
 Please review the target populations and grant examples listed here to see if your work is aligned with our current priorities.

-- Support and strengthen efforts to inform policymakers and opinion leaders about the oral health care needs of low-income adults and seniors.
+- Efforts to inform policymakers and opinion leaders about the oral health needs of low-income adults and seniors

 All projects we fund must support one or more of the following populations:

 - Low-income adults and seniors